 The Hamilton Center for Entrepreneurial Leadership Hall of Fame recognizes BGSU graduates, honorary degree holders and members of the regional community who have achieved distinction for founding, leading or building a new business enterprise for five years or more.
 These individuals have demonstrated an entrepreneurial spirit that has helped shape our economies and improved our quality of life.

 The Hamilton Center for Entrepreneurial Leadership Hall of Fame celebrates the success stories of our alumni and friends who inspire future generations of entrepreneurs and innovators.
-It is one of 20 centers worldwide recognized by the Association to Advance Collegiate Business Schools (AACSB).
+It is one of 20 centers worldwide recognized by the Association to Advance Collegiate Schools of Business (AACSB).

 Maribeth S. Rahe '70, '16 (Hon.)